arbowl/beacon-hill-compliance-tracker/USER_GUIDE.md

 ## What does it check?

+Massachusetts law says that committees must follow several rules when handling bills:

+1. **Give proper notice**: Hearings must be announced at least **10 days** in advance
-Massachusetts law says that when a committee holds a hearing on a bill, they have **60 days** to decide what to do with it.
-They can ask for one 30-day extension (making it 90 days total), but that's it.
+2. **Make decisions on time**: After a hearing, they have **60 days** to decide what to do with the bill (they can ask for one 30-day extension, making it 90 days total)
+3. **Be transparent**: They must post summaries of what they decided and vote records showing how each member voted

 The tool checks if committees are:
+1. **Announcing hearings with adequate notice** (at least 10 days in advance)
-1. **Making decisions on time** (within 60-90 days)
+2. **Making decisions on time** (within 60-90 days)
-2. **Posting summaries** of what they decided
+3. **Posting summaries** of what they decided
-3. **Posting vote records** showing how each committee member voted
+4. **Posting vote records** showing how each committee member voted

 ## What you'll get